CenterForOpenScience/SHARE/README-docker-quickstart.md

 use SHARE's python environment, including django's `manage.py` and SHARE's own `sharectl` utility (defined in `share/bin/`)

-from the worker shell, use django's `migrate` command to set up tables in postgres:
+from the docker shell, use django's `migrate` command to set up tables in postgres:
 ```
 python manage.py migrate
 ```